Loading...

 Tool use and computer use

-See our guide for examples of how to use tools with the Messages API.
-See our computer use guide for examples of how to control desktop computer environments with the Messages API.
+See the tool use guide for examples of how to use tools with the Messages API.
+See the computer use guide for examples of how to control desktop computer environments with the Messages API.
 For guaranteed JSON output, see Structured Outputs.

 • Basic request and response